Exit Search

 As an alternative, you can ask your veterinarian to submit your dog’s samples to Dr. Jean Dodds at Hemopet.

-Causes of hypothyroidism
+Causes of Hypothyroidism in Dogs

 The conventional point of view

-The traditional point of view is that hypothyroidism is a genetically predisposed condition that particularly affects Golden Retrievers, Labrador Retrievers, Rottweilers, Doberman Pinchers, Boxers, Bernese Mountain Dogs and other larger breeds, which is true.
+The traditional point of view is that hypothyroidism is a genetically predisposed condition that particularly affects Golden Retrievers, Labrador Retrievers, Rottweilers, Doberman Pinschers, Boxers, Bernese Mountain Dogs and other larger breeds, which is true.

 Low levels of iodine and selenium, key elements required for thyroid hormone production, can also cause hypothyroidism.

-Holistic point of view
+The holistic point of view

 During the course of more then 30 years in veterinary practice, I clearly saw that: